Weinstein to 'surrender' to NY authorities Friday: US media

-Disgraced ex-Hollywood mogul Harvey Weinstein is expected to surrender to authorities in New York on Friday following a months-long investigation into allegations of sexual assault, US media reported.
+Disgraced former Hollywood mogul Harvey Weinstein is expected to surrender to authorities in New York on Friday following a months-long investigation into allegations that he sexually assaulted women, US media reported.

 The New York Times said Weinstein was expected to surrender on Friday morning, citing unnamed law enforcement officials.
 Weinstein's defense attorney, contacted by AFP, declined to comment Thursday.